-- Inflation of 2% on both operating projections and capital projections. - An annual increase in the rating base of \$2M for ordinary rate income growth. - An increase in the rating base of \$4.97 in 2001/02 as a result of infrastructural utilities such as sewage, water, telecom and power networks. - Costings for 2001/02 capital projects based on developed plans. - Costings for capital projects in subsequent years based on estimates which will be revised as more detailed planning work is undertaken. - The impacts of asset management plans are reflected in asset maintenance, replacement and creation programmes for all major infrastructural assets. - The capital programme for the next year is regarded as committed, with subsequent years supported by the Council but should not be regarded as committed. - Provision is made for capital expenditures contingencies.
+- Inflation of 2% on both operating projections and capital projections. - An annual increase in the rating base of \$2m for ordinary rate income growth net of GST. - An increase in the rating base of \$3.78m (net GST) in 2001/02 as a result of infrastructural utilities such as sewage, water, telecom and power networks. - Costings for 2001/02 capital projects based on developed plans. - Costings for capital projects in subsequent years based on estimates which will be revised as more detailed planning work is undertaken. - The impacts of asset management plans are reflected in asset maintenance, replacement and creation programmes for all major infrastructural assets. - The capital programme for the next year is regarded as committed, with subsequent years supported by the Council but should not be regarded as committed. - Provision is made for capital expenditures contingencies.
 This provision has been made to provide for some flexibility in costs as plans are fully developed.
-The capital contingency provision is between \$2M and \$4M per annum.
+The capital contingency provision is between \$2m and \$4m per annum.